open-eats/openeats-api/README.md

 - Django Admin panel for creating new users and administration
 - Static Media Manangemtn (AKA Recipe Images)

-See [the homepage](https://github.com/open-eats/OpenEats) for more information about setting your own OpenEats!
+See [the homepage](https://github.com/open-eats/OpenEats) for more information about OpenEats!

 # Contributing
 Please read the [contribution guidelines](https://github.com/open-eats/openeats-api/blob/master/CONTRIBUTING.md) in order to make the contribution process easy and effective for everyone involved.